Big-Bang Nucleosynthesis on a bubble universe nucleated in Kerr-AdS$_5$ Black Hole: Introduction

-where $\rho_{\rm r,0}$ and $\rho_{\rm m,0}$ denote the radiation density composed of standard components (photons, neutrinos, electrons, and positrons) and matter density, respectively, which stem from the standard cosmology.
+where $\rho_{\rm r,0}$ and $\rho_{\rm m,0}$ denote the radiation density composed of standard components (photons, neutrinos, electrons, and positrons) and matter density, respectively, which stem from the standard cosmology. $\Lambda_4$ denotes the four-dimensional cosmological constant and is close to zero.
 Note that $\mu$ and $W$ denote the dark radiation and additional components due to the BH rotation, respectively, from higher-dimensional effects.
 In the previous work of Sasankan {\it et al.}, they investigated the case with $W=0$ (and higher $1/R$ terms are zero) and focused on the term with $\mu$ that incorporates only the BH mass.
 In this paper, we adopt a novel model with rotation, including the rotational effect on $\mu$ and $W$, and present the method to resolve the ${}^4{\rm He}$ \textit{anomaly}.

 This paper is organized as follows.
-In Sec. \ref{Model}, we briefly describe how quasi-de Sitter spacetime emerged as the bubble universe around the rotating BH in AdS$_5$ by reviewing our scenario~\cite{2023JHEP...05..107K}.
+In Sec. \ref{Model}, we briefly describe how quasi-de Sitter spacetime emerged as the bubble universe around the rotating BH in AdS$_5$ by reviewing our scenario, Koga {\it et al}~\cite{2023JHEP...05..107K}.
 In Sec. \ref{esti}, we clarify the relation between coefficients in the conventional Friedmann equation Eq.~(\ref{fris}) and several parameters in the Kerr-AdS$_5$, focusing on the dark radiation.
 Sec.~\ref{sec:bbn} presents the BBN calculation and shows the influence of dark radiation on the light-element abundances.
 Sec.~\ref{sec:con} is devoted to the conclusion.